 “Yeah… I do.”

 Dan slowed the truck to a crawl as he pulled up to Kylie’s house.
-The overnight storm had knocked loose a long-dead branch from the fifty-year-old silver maple consuming her tiny front yard, dropping it onto the street next to the curb where it had shattered into jagged, hollow pieces that crushed under the weight of the truck tires.
+The overnight storm had knocked loose a long-dead branch from the fifty-year-old silver maple consuming her front yard, dropping it onto the street, along the curb, where it had shattered into jagged, hollow pieces that crushed under the weight of the truck tires.
 If it had been a normal day, Jimmy’s truck would have been parked under the branch when it had fallen.
 He wished it were a normal day.
 He would have preferred a dent in his hood or a scratch in his paint.
 Body damage was easy to fix, erasing all evidence of impact.
 What had happened instead would irreparably alter his life, and hers, forever.

 “It’s early, Jimmy.
 Why don’t you wait until later in the day?”